 The water cooling of the blade is controlled by a lever located on the side plate at the operator side.
 In its starting position, the lever points at a right angle from the side plate.
 To release the water flow, the lever is pulled back.
 The flow of the water cooling is controlled by moving the cooling tube in the narrowing slot in the motor bracket.
 Move the tube inwards or outwards in the slot until you reach the desired cooling level.

 WIRING DIAGRAM

-The wiring diagram shows the connection of safety switch and emergency stop.
+The wiring diagram shows the connection of the interlock safety switch.